-If some branches are not the exact height needed, lay the branch in the location desired, mark where the break needs to be, then use pliers to break the branch at that exact location.
+It will probably be necessary to cut some larger branches down to size.
+Arrange these branches on the template and mark where the break needs to be with the permanent marker.
+Use sturdy pliers to break the branch at that exact location.
 Pliers are used instead of a saw to preserve the organic look of the broken branches.

 Step 4: Paint the Branches With an Ombre Effect

-Mark where you want the lightest paint color to end on the heart -- about halfway up the middle branches -- keeping the horizontal line somewhat even all the way across.
-Start painting with the darkest color on the bottom two inches of the middle branches, and make sure to paint all the way around the branches.
-Diminish the height of the painted end as you work your way out toward each side of the heart.
+Moving across the middle of the arranged branches, mark where you want the lightest paint color to end on the heart, about halfway up the middle branches.
+Start painting with the darkest color on the bottom two inches of the middle branches.
+Make sure to paint all the way around the branches.

 Paint the second darkest color a couple of inches above the darkest color.
 Lightly overlap the two colors so that they blend together.
 Repeat this process for the second lightest color and the lightest color.